5 Secondary Components

 Please use the following conventions for your reports:

-- Double space your text.
+- Double space or 1.5 space your text.
 This allows your TA or peer reviewer to write comments between the lines without struggling to squeeze words into the margins.

 - Use 11-12 point font.